blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Islamic Rules on War.md

 		- Sariyyah Of 'Umayr Ibn 'Adi Then (occurred) the sariyyah of `Umayr ibn`Adi Ibn Kharashah al-Khatmi against 'Asma' Bint Marwan, of Banu Umayyah Ibn Zayd, when five nights had remained from the month of Ramadan, in the beginning of the nineteenth month from the hijrah of the apostle of Allah.'Asma' was the wife of Yazid Ibn Zayd Ibn Hisn al-Khatmi.
 She used to revile Islam, offend the prophet and instigate the (people) against him.
 She composed verses.
 Umayr Ibn Adi came to her in the night and entered her house.
 Her children were sleeping around her.
 There was one whom she was suckling.
 He searched her with his hand because he was blind, and separated the child from her.
 He thrust his sword in her chest till it pierced up to her back.
 Then he offered the morning prayers with the prophet at al-Medina.
 The apostle of Allah said to him: "Have you slain the daughter of Marwan?"
 He said: "Yes.
 Is there something more for me to do?"
 He [Muhammad] said: "No. Two goats will butt together about her.
 This was the word that was first heard from the apostle of Allah.
 The apostle of Allah called him 'Umayr, "basir" (the seeing). (**Ibn Sa'd, Vol. 2, p.31**)
 - 8. Don't Kill a Sick Person or Priest
 	- Hard to believe that when he executed every adult male of the surrendered Banu Qurayza, there were no clerics or sick person amongst them - especially after confronting the Muslims and knowing their fate of death.
+	- When a **blind** Jew became aware of the presence of the Messenger and the Muslims he rose and threw dust in their faces, saying, ‘Even if you are a prophet, I will not allow you into my garden!’
+I was told that he took a handful of dirt and said, ‘If only I knew that I would not hit anyone else, Muhammad, I would throw it in your face.’
+Sa’d rushed in and hit him on the head with his bow and split the Jew’s head open. **Al-Tabari, Vol. 7, p.
+112**
+		- i.e. this statement is unqualified, and hence false.
+	- Apart from the fact that the Banu Qurayza massacre certainly included their priests, there is also the story of Kinana, a Jewish Rabbi, that was murdered on orders of Muhammad, and his wife was taken as a slave by Mo (**Sahih Bukhari 1:8:367**)
 - 9. Don't Disfigure the Dead
 	- Right, just do it when they're alive.
-There are reports in Islamic scripture of Muhammad permitting execution via stoning, beheading and flogging, this certainly constitutes as disfiguring not just those alive, but to an extent the dead too, atleast in such cases as beheading and execution via stoning.
+		- There are reports in Islamic scripture of Muhammad permitting execution via stoning, beheading and flogging, this certainly constitutes as disfiguring not just those alive, but to an extent the dead too, at least in such cases as beheading and execution via stoning.
+		- When the Prophet was informed by a shouter for help, he sent some men in their pursuit, and before the sun rose high, they were brought, and he had their hands and feet cut off.
+Then he ordered for nails which were heated and passed over their eyes, and whey were left in the Harra (i.e. rocky land in Medina).
+They asked for water, and nobody provided them with water till they died (Abu Qilaba, a sub-narrator said, "They committed murder and theft and fought against Allah and His Apostle, and spread evil in the land.") **Sahih Bukhari 4:52:261**
 	- "After Hamza [b.
 ‘Abd al-Muttalib] had been killed and mutilated, and the Prophet (s) had seen him and said, ‘Verily I will mutilate 70 of them for you’, the following was revealed: And if you retaliate, retaliate with the like of what you have been made to suffer; and yet if you endure patiently, [refraining] from revenge, verily that, namely, [that] enduring, is better for the patient.
 Thus the Prophet (s) refrained [from taking revenge] and made atonement for his oath, as reported by al-Bazzār." (**Tafseer al-Jalaalayn**)
 - 10. Don't Kill Animals except for Food
 	- http://sunnah.com/bukhari/28/9